lambda-dom/weidu_library/weidu_library/docs/libraries/spell_symbols.md

 # B. `spell.ids` patchers.

 note(s):
-* All functions in this section are patching functions for `spell.ids`.
+* Unless explicitly said otherwise, all functions in this section are patching functions for `spell.ids`.

+`replace_spell_symbol STR_VAR new old`

+Replaces spell symbol `old` with `new`.
+The function FAIL's if either `old` is not present in `spell.ids` or `new` is.
+The underlying spell resource is left untouched.

+note(s):
+* this function makes the `old` spell symbol unavailable so any code that relies on its existence will fail.

+## B. 1.
+Table interface.

+`replace_spell_symbols STR_VAR table`

+Action function that replaces spell symbols in `spell.ids` using a table with the format of [Replace spell symbols table](../../resources/2da/templates/replace_symbols.2da).